kubecost/docs/install-and-configure/install/multi-cluster/federated-etl/federated-etl.md

   namespace: kubecost
 ```

-Now run the following command:
+Now run the following command, making sure you specify the location for the ConfigMap you created:

-`kubectl create cm kubecost-federator-certs`
+`kubectl create cm kubecost-federator-certs --from-kubecost-federator-certs.yaml=/path/to/kubecost-federator-certs`

-Mount the cert on all federated agents and federator via the _values.yaml_/manifest:
+Mount the certification on all federated agents and federator by passing these Helm flags to your _values.yaml_/manifest:

 ```
 extraVolumes: